amandoabreu/amandoabreu.github.io/_posts/2018-11-10-this-is-why-you-want-to-punch-me-in-the-face.markdown

 > But, Amando, how can you be serious about this one thing in particular?
 Are you dumb?

 The answer is simple, we think very differently.
-I’m not saying my thoughts are superior or inferior to yours, just different.
+I’m not saying my thoughts are superior or inferior to yours, I just express them differently.
 I assume we lived very different lives, had different upbringing, and that affects how we think because we look at things from very different perspectives.

 ### I try very hard to not fall into the trap of underestimating those who disagree with me.